Enroll Your Property

 Sydney’s Frozen Custard & Wood-Fired Pizza

-Sydney's Frozen Custard & Wood-Fired Pizza, spring 2022, before the fire.
 Around 11:30 AM on April 10, 2023, a fire broke out at Sydney's Frozen Custard & Wood-Fired Pizza.
 On what was otherwise a beautiful spring day in Grand Marais, Minnesota.
 Responding fire departments fought the fire for over two hours, extinguishing it around 1:30 PM.
 Unfortunately, the intense fire destroyed the interior of this beloved downtown eatery.
-In this week's blog post, we reflect back on the history of this seasonal favorite.
-And, look to see what may happen to it in the future.
-The Fire [...]
+Luckily, through quick thinking and a little ingenuity, Sydney's reopen a short time later in a temporary location, not missing a season.
+Then, less than a year and a half after the fire, Sydney's Frozen Custard & Wood-Fired Pizza reopened at the [...]

 12 10, 2021